vexx32/PSWordCloud/Examples/Examples.md

 $PSKoans | New-WordCloud @Params
 ```

-## PowerShell
+### PowerShell

-These were created by pulling _every line of code_ from the
+These were created using _every line of code_ from every `.cs` file in the [PowerShell Core](https://github.com/PowerShell/PowerShell) GitHub repository.
-[PowerShell Core](https://github.com/PowerShell/PowerShell) github repository in every `.cs` file
-and passing it into the word cloud.

-This was so slow I was literally forced to apply multithreading to the module to make it complete
+This was so slow I was literally forced to apply multithreading to the module to make it complete _just the text processing portion_ in under an hour on my machine.
-_just the text processing portion_ in under an hour on my machine.
-It's much quicker now, but these
-were each an ordeal.
+It's much quicker now, but these were each an ordeal.

 ![PowerShell](./_images/PowerShell-one.png)